 Podcast

-Could regular exercise be the missing piece in managing vitiligo?
-In this episode, we dive into the surprising connection between fitness and this complex autoimmune condition, exploring how lifestyle changes might offer more than meets the eye.
-We delve into the science behind vitiligo, from genetics to oxidative stress, and how these factors impact skin health.
+Could regular exercise be the key to managing vitiligo?
+In this episode, we explore the surprising connection between fitness and this complex autoimmune condition, shedding light on how lifestyle changes may play a pivotal role in treatment.

-- Oxidative Stress Reduction: Vitiligo patients often struggle with high levels of reactive oxygen species (ROS) due to defective mitochondria and a weakened antioxidant defense system.
-Exercise may help restore balance by boosting the body’s natural defenses, lowering ROS levels, and supporting healthier mitochondria.
+- Oxidative Stress Reduction: Vitiligo patients often struggle with high levels of reactive oxygen species (ROS), damaging melanocytes.
+Exercise can enhance the body’s natural antioxidant defenses, lower ROS levels, and improve mitochondrial health.

 FAQOther Questions